cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ### XofTurboShake128 {#xof-turboshake128}

-This section describes XofTurboShake128, an XOF based on the TurboSHAKE128 function specified in {{!TurboSHAKE=I-D.draft-irtf-cfrg-kangarootwelve}}.
+This section describes XofTurboShake128, an XOF based on the TurboSHAKE128 function specified in {{!RFC9861}}.
 This XOF is RECOMMENDED for all use cases for DAFs and VDAFs.

-> TODO Update the {{!TurboSHAKE}} reference to point to the RFC instead of the
-> draft.

 Pre-conditions: